CarlosIvan9/learning-langchain-book/highlights-notes.md

 In this section, we are also introduced briefly to how to add functions into a chain by wrapping them as a RunnableLambda (remember that all members of a chain need to have the methods .invoke, .batch, .stream)

 * Semantic Routing: you create a description of each of the options for the routing, and you embed them.
 Then, to decide which routing to use for a given user prompt, you embed the user prompt and calculate its similarity with the options descriptions, and choose the route with the highest similarity.
-If you see it this way, in local routing you are letting a decoder decide which option to take, while in semantic routing you are letting the encoder do it.
+If you see it this way, in logical routing you are letting a decoder decide which option to take, while in semantic routing you are letting the encoder do it.

-I think semantic routing might yield better accuracy, but nowadays decoders are so strong that I will choose first local routing because it is easier to implement.
+I think semantic routing might yield better accuracy, but nowadays decoders are so strong that I will choose first logical routing because it is easier to implement.

 ### Smart filtering